 Seeking the before

-Closing his golden eyes in mild vexation, Sesshoumaru sighed inaudibly and stopped once again.
-The notion of releasing his retainers from their duty to his service filtered through the daiyoukai's mind and then lingered longer than usual with the next comment.
+Closing his eyes in mild vexation, Sesshoumaru sighed and stopped once again.
+The notion of releasing his retainers from their service to him filtered through his mind, and then it lingered longer than usual with the next comment.